Hgoatly/Discover-Skane/readme.md

 API in order to add interactivity to the site.

 The site can be viewed in both the English and Swedish languages.

+The site is based on a one page layout with six distinct sections, plus an additional 'landing page'.
+The first three sections are mainly informative, with interactivity provided by map elements.
+They are based around the different types of holiday that one can take in the Swedish county of Skåne

+The sections are as follows:
+1. Lakes and Forests.
+2. Beautiful Beaches.
+3. City and Culture.

+Each of these three sections has three card elements with a picture on the front, and a map on the back.
+The text below talks about recommended places, which are then marked on the map with a custom marker.
+When clicked, an infowindow appears, which displays the name of the location, some information about the location, and the attribution - which is also a link to an external site from where the text for the infowindow was sourced, and where the site visitor can can learn more about the destination.

+The next section is the map section - which is both informative and interactive.
+On the map, all of the markers from the 'Lakes and Forests', 'Beautiful Beaches' and 'City and Culture' sections are displayed, along with their infowindows.
+As the map covers a larger area, and is less localised there are also additional markers for the cities of 'Malmö', 'Helsingborg' and 'Lund'.
+Additionally, there is a 'search box' where the user can search the map for additional places of interest.

+The final two sections are mainly interactive.
+They are as follows:

+1. Book.
+2. Contact.

+The 'Book' section uses the [Booking.com](https://www.booking.com/affiliate-program/v2/index.html?utm_source=&utm_campaign=&utm_content=&utm_term=&utm_medium=) affiliate partner program API, so that after having chosen their ideal holidys in Skåne, visitors to the site can book their stay.

+The 'contact' section encourages the user to contact the site owner via a contact form with their suggestions for places that could also be listed on the 'Discover Skåne' website as additional recommendations to site users.
+It uses the email.js API

 ## User Experience (UX):
 ### User Stories: